John Garrett (ice hockey)

-John Murdoch Garrett (born June 17, 1951) is a Canadian former professional ice hockey goaltender and television sports commentator.
+John Murdoch Garrett (June 17, 1951 – April 27, 2026) was a Canadian professional ice hockey goaltender and television sports commentator.
 He played in the World Hockey Association from 1973 to 1979 and then in the National Hockey League from 1979 to 1985.
 After retiring from playing he turned to broadcasting.

-Biography
+Early life

-Garrett was born in Trenton, Ontario.
+John Murdoch Garrett was born on June 17, 1951, in Trenton, Ontario to a schoolteacher father and a stay-at-home mother.
+He grew up in a family of seven, struggling to afford hockey equipment.
+His mother cared for her father and her brother, who had been injured while serving in World War II and could not live on his own.